Alan Meale: Expenses

-Meale was mentioned in the Parliamentary expenses scandal having claimed £13,000 over 4 years for gardening.
+Meale was mentioned in the Parliamentary expenses scandal having claimed £13,000 over four years for gardening.
 The limit set retrospectively by Sir Thomas Legg was £1,000 /year.
 The Legg Report showed that Meale repaid £11,859.47.

 Alternative medicine

 Meale was one of sixteen MPs to sign an early day motion tabled by Conservative MP David Tredinnick regretting the British Medical Association's opposition to further National Health Service funding of homoeopathy.

 Loss of seat

 Meale lost his seat at the 2017 general election when Ben Bradley overturned a 2015 Labour majority of 5,315 to become the first ever Conservative MP for the seat.
-Labour had held this seat since 1923 and the constituency had been represented by Meale since 1987 – before Bradley was born - making the latter one of the youngest MPs elected, despite the acting Returning Officer wrongly announcing Meale as the victor.
+Labour had held this seat since 1923 and the constituency had been represented by Meale since 1987 – before Bradley was born - making the latter one of the youngest MPs elected, despite the acting returning officer wrongly announcing Meale as the victor.
+In 2012, Mansfield's local newspaper, the Chad, reported that Meale was the longest-standing MP in Mansfield's history, overtaking Bernard Taylor who was the incumbent MP for 25 years.

+Local politics

+In 2007 Meale stood for the position of Mayor of Mansfield, losing significantly to sitting mayor Tony Egginton, polling a total of 8,784 votes compared to Egginton's 13,720.

 Personal life

 Meale married Diana Gilhespy on 10 March 1983, his second wife; he has a son and daughter from his first marriage in 1970.
 Meale was knighted by Prince Charles officiating at the ceremony in January, 2012, after the 2011 Birthday Honours list was announced, chosen for his "public and political service".